 - Seeds and plants

 - Veterinary, breeding, and medicine

 You can enter any business expenses that don’t fit into the lines provided on Lines 32a through 32f.
-Enter your total costs on Line 33, then subtract total expenses from total income and enter your net farm profit or loss on Line 34.
+Enter your total costs on Line 33, then deduct total expenses from total income and enter your net farm profit or loss on Line 34.

 Schedule F, Part III